Unity-Technologies/SynthDet/README.md

 # SynthDet: An end-to-end object detection pipeline using synthetic data
 [![license badge](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE.md)
 ## Overview
 SynthDet is an open source project that demonstrates an end-to-end object detection pipeline using synthetic image data.
 The project includes all the code and assets for generating a synthetic dataset in Unity.
 Based on recent [research](#Citation), SynthDet utilizes Unity's [Perception](https://github.com/Unity-Technologies/com.unity.perception) package to generate highly randomized images of 63 common grocery products (example: cereal boxes and candy) and export them along with appropriate labels and annotations (2D bounding boxes).
 The synthetic dataset generated can then be used to train a deep learning based object detection model.
 This project is geared towards ML practitioners and enthusiasts who are actively exploring synthetic data or just looking to get started.

 ### [Getting started with SynthDet](docs/Readme.md)

 ## Components
-* SynthDet Unity Project - Sample computer vision data generation project using Unity's Perception package
+* SynthDet Unity Project - Sample computer vision data generation project, demonstrating proper integration and usage of the Perception package for environment randomization and ground-truth generation.
 * 3D Assets - High quality models of 63 commonly found grocery products
 * Unity's [Perception](https://github.com/Unity-Technologies/com.unity.perception) package.
 * Unity's [Dataset Insights](https://github.com/Unity-Technologies/datasetinsights) Python package